ASN – EPC Advisory Committee Bios

 The Rogosin Institute

-Dr. Jeffrey Silberzweig is a nephrologist in New York, NY, and is affiliated with multiple hospitals in the area, including New York – Presbyterian/Weill Cornell and New York-Presbyterian/Lower Manhattan Hospital.
-He received his medical degree from the University of Buffalo, School of Medicine and Biomedical Sciences and completed his residency at Beth Israel Medical Center, Mount Sinai School of Medicine.
-Dr. Silberzweig has been in practice for 28 years.
+Dr. Jeffrey Silberzweig is a nephrologist in New York, NY, and is affiliated with New York – Presbyterian/Weill Cornell and New York-Presbyterian/Lower Manhattan Hospital.
+He received his medical degree from the University of Buffalo, School of Medicine and Biomedical Sciences and completed his internal medicine residency at Beth Israel Medical Center, Mount Sinai School of Medicine and his nephrology fellowship at the University of Pennsylvania.
+Dr. Silberzweig has been in practice for 30 years.
 He has extensive experience in general nephrology and dialysis.
-His research interests include use of Biomarkers in patients requiring maintenance hemodialysis.
+His research interests include the impact of social determinants of health on patients with kidney disease.
 Dr. Silberzweig is currently the Chief Medical Officer of The Rogosin Institute.
-He is also Associate Professor of Clinical Medicine, and Assistant Professor of Clinical Medicine in Surgery, Weill Cornell Medical College.
-Dr. Silberzweig co-chair’s ASN’s COVID-19 Response Team and Emergency Partnership Initiative (EPI).
+He is also Professor of Clinical Medicine, and Clinical Medicine in Surgery, Weill Cornell Medical College.
+Dr. Silberzweig is chair of ASN’s Humanitarian Kidney Support Program and co-chair of ASN’s Current and Emerging Threats Workgroup.
+He represents ASN on the ASN-ERA-ISN Kidney Support Initiative.

 Quinetta Taylor BCPA